tkna91/shellscript/README.md

 # shellscripts
 - tiny tools.
 - Roughly, it is for swaywm on Arch Linux.
+I am not sure if it can be used in other environments.
 - If there is no command, check the required package with `paru -F command` , etc. and install it.

 ## screenshot-upload.sh